Enriched categories of correspondences and characteristic classes of singular varieties: Enriched categories of proper-smooth correspondences and characteristic classes of singular varieties

-For a smooth morphism $g:M \to Y$ (see Remark \ref{rem-*} below), we have Verdier-Riemann-Roch \cite{Ver} (see \cite[Conjecture, p.137]{BFM} and \cite[Theorem 18.2]{Fulton-book}), i.e., we have the commutative diagram: Here $td(T_g)$ is the total Todd class of the relative tangent bundle $T_g$ of the smooth morphism $g$.
+For a smooth morphism $g:M \to Y$ (see Remark \ref{rem-*} below), we have the following Verdier--Riemann--Roch formula \cite{Ver} (see \cite[Conjecture, p.137]{BFM} and \cite[Theorem 18.2]{Fulton-book}), i.e., we have the commutative diagram: Here $td(T_g)$ is the total Todd class of the relative tangent bundle $T_g$ of the smooth morphism $g$.
 Hence combining the above two commutative diagrams (\ref{diagram*2}) and (\ref{diagram*3}), for a correspondence $(X \xleftarrow f M \xrightarrow g Y)$ with proper morphism $f$ and smooth morphism $g$, we have the commutative diagrams:

 \begin{pro} Define the functors $\mathcal G_0:\op{Corr}(\mathscr V)_{pro-sm} \to \mathscr Ab$ and $\mathcal H^{Todd}_*:\op{Corr}(\mathscr V)_{pro-sm} \to \mathscr Ab$ as follows: \begin{enumerate} \item For an object $X \in Obj(\op{Corr}(\mathscr V)_{pro-sm}) = Obj(\mathscr V)$,